Bruce Taylor (American football)

-Bruce Lawrence Taylor (born May 28, 1948) is a former professional American football player who was selected by the San Francisco 49ers in the 1st round of the 1970 NFL Draft.
-Taylor played in eight National Football League (NFL) seasons and spent his entire career with the 49ers from 1970–1977.
-With the 49ers, Taylor played at the NFC Championship Game in 1971 and 1972.
-He also played at the Pro Bowl in 1972.
+Bruce Lawrence Taylor (born May 28, 1948) is an American former professional football player who was spent his entire eight-year career as a cornerback for the San Francisco 49ers of the National Football League (NFL) from 1970 to 1977.
+He played college football for the Boston University Terriers and was selected by the 49ers in the first round of the 1970 NFL draft.
+With San Francisco, Taylor played in the NFC Championship Game in 1971 and 1972.
+He was also named to the Pro Bowl in 1972.
 During his football career, Taylor received several rookie of the year awards including ones from Pro Football Weekly and the Associated Press.

 In 1978, Taylor was cut from the 49ers and briefly played for the Montreal Alouettes in the Canadian Football League (CFL).
 With the Alouettes, Taylor played in the Eastern Football Conference and Grey Cup championships held in 1978.
 Following his cut from the Oakland Raiders in 1979, Taylor worked in finance before becoming a Burger King owner in 1982.
 After expanding his Burger King locations to 18 stores by the late 1990s, Taylor returned to sports as a volunteer coach for a Florida high school in 2009.
 Taylor was inducted into the College Football Hall of Fame in 1997.

 Early life and education

 On May 28, 1948, Taylor was born in Perth Amboy, New Jersey.
 Growing up, Taylor played baseball and basketball while in high school.
 After high school, Taylor was picked by the Baltimore Orioles in the 30th round of the 1966 Major League Baseball draft.
 He declined the offer by the Orioles to attend Boston University.

 During his time at Boston, he played at the 1968 NCAA University Division baseball tournament on the Boston University Terriers team.
 As a football player, Taylor appeared at the Pasadena Bowl and East–West Shrine Bowl in 1969.
 He also worked as a schoolteacher and factory worker while attending university.
+In 1970, Taylor played in the Chicago College All-Star Game.
+He was the All Stars' Most Valuable Player at the game.